-The London Plan seeks to provide a range of workspaces and office premises of different types, sizes and costs.
-It promotes the renovation and renewal of existing stock and mixed use redevelopment.
+The London Plan seeks to provide in Policy 4.1: Developing London's Economy a range of workspaces and office premises of different types, sizes and costs.
+It promotes the renovation and renewal of existing stock in Policy 4.2: Offices and mixed use redevelopment in Policy 4.4: Managing Industrial Land and Premises.
 It allows boroughs to identify and manage Locally Significant Industrial Sites.
-It indicates the likely level of release of industrial land for other uses: Barnet is identified as suitable for limited transfer.
+It indicates the likely level of release of industrial land for other uses; Barnet is identified as suitable for limited transfer.